Originate/exosphere/tutorial/readme.md

 # Exosphere Tutorial

-This tutorial gives an overview of the _Exopsphere_ framework, how to build applications in it, how these applications are structured, how to run them.
+In this tutorial we build a small Todo-list application while learning about all parts of the Exosphere framework.

-In it we build a small Todo-list application together.
+The SDK is not fully implemented yet, but the example application runs.

-Right now some parts of the SDK are not implemented yet, so just read it and look at the code of the example application.
+Each page either talks about a part of Exosphere or builds a part of the example application, and ends with the main points summed up into a take-away.

 ## Table of Contents